dhaval15/Relay/README.md

 * Widget

-Extend ProviderWidget and ProviderState then you can access the station object in deep hierarchies also.
+Extend ProviderWidget and ProviderState then you can access the store object in deep hierarchies also.